 Simply translated as grilled chicken, Yakitori is skewered meat grilled over charcoal.
 You can find them at Izakayas or specific Yakitori restaurants.
 Typically the darker parts of the meat are used such as chicken thigh.
 Offal can also be used, including liver, heart, and gizzards.

 Going well with a beer or Japanese sake, these skewers are perfect for summer barbecues.
 The charcoal barbecue flavor along with the succulent meat is the ultimate summer combination.

 Sushi is another one of Japan’s most popular dishes.
 Rice flavored with vinegar, salt, and sugar is molded and topped with seafood or vegetables.

-There are many types of sushi, though nigiri and maki are the most popular ones.
-Nigiri is simply rice topped with seafood, whereas maki is wrapped in seaweed.
-Raw seafood is typically used but there are some cooked alternatives such as blow torched salmon belly.
-The sushi is dipped in soy sauce and accompanied with gari, pickled ginger.
+There are many types of sushi, though Nigiri and Maki are the most popular ones.
+Nigiri is simply rice topped with seafood, whereas Maki is wrapped in seaweed.
+Raw seafood is typically used but there are some cooked alternatives such as blow-torched salmon belly.
+The sushi is dipped in soy sauce and accompanied by gari, pickled ginger.

 It is served with a side of soy sauce, wasabi, and sometimes sea salt.
 You can dip each piece of seafood into these accompaniments for a customized eating experience.